mfrancisc/kubesaw.github.io/docs/components.md

 The host-operator is _KubeSaw's control-plane_, which is responsible for managing the users, spaces, notifications and monitoring the KubeSaw instance.
 One of the resources managed by host operator is the UserSignup resource, which is the source of truth for all user accounts.
 All the other user-related resources are created from the UserSignup.

-At the moment, only one host operator can be deployed per KubeSaw instance.

 The source code is available here [host-operator](https://github.com/codeready-toolchain/host-operator)

 ## Member Operator
 The member operator is _KubeSaw's data-plane_, which is responsible for provisioning and managing the user namespaces and all the configurations inside those namespaces.

-There can be multiple member operators deployed as part of the same KubeSaw instance, ideally there should be one member operator per each cluster, dedicated to the user workload (member cluster).
+There can be multiple member operators deployed as part of the same KubeSaw instance.
+Member operators are usually deployed per-cluster (member cluster) but can even co-exist in the same cluster.

 The source code is available here [member-operator](https://github.com/codeready-toolchain/member-operator)